Lambeau Field: The Lambeau Leap

-Stadium music

-Originally, music at Lambeau Field was provided by the Packers' Lumberjack Band.
-The live band has been replaced by recorded music.

-The Packers intro music for when they are introduced before each game is "Sabotage" by Beastie Boys.
-PA announcer Bill Jartz (also the main news anchor for WBAY-TV (Channel 2)), accompanies this by saying, "Ladies and gentlemen, here are your 13-time World Champion Green Bay Packers."

-Whenever the Packers score a touchdown, Todd Rundgren hit song, "Bang the Drum All Day" is played.
-This tradition began in 1985.

-The "Go Pack Go" jingle is usually played when the team is on defense or during the start of a drive on offense.
-A song built around this jingle is "Go Pack Go!" by The 6 Packers.

-The House of Pain hit "Jump Around" is often played during one time-out at Lambeau, resulting in widespread jumping around by the crowd.
-This tradition began due to the popularity of the same song/crowd-participation tradition at University of Wisconsin football games.

-The Papa Roach hit "Last Resort" is played twice during every home game.

-The polka standard "Beer Barrel Polka" (also known as "Roll Out the Barrel") is also played at Lambeau Field, usually in the fourth quarter of games.
-"I Gotta Feeling" by the Black Eyed Peas is played when the Packers win a game.

 Special events

 Packers shareholders meeting

 With the 1997–98 sale of stock in the Packers corporation, swelling the number of owners to over 112,000, a large venue was needed for the annual shareholders meeting.
 The event returned to Lambeau Field in 2006 after several thousand people were turned away from the 2005 meeting at the nearby Resch Center.
 Average attendance at shareholders meetings varies between 8,000 and 10,000.

 The COVID-19 pandemic prevented the 2020 shareholders meeting from occurring as a large public gathering at Lambeau Field.
 For this reason, it was broadcast online in a virtual meeting format via live webcast.
 The pandemic also affected the 2021 meeting, resulting in only 3,900 owners attending in person.